 - Sacre Coeur

 Day 6: Paris – Giverny - Honfleur

-For now, we say good bye to Paris and are making our way to Giverny: Here we learn a lot about Claude Monet's former residence and the way of life.
+For now, we say goodbye to Paris and make our way to Giverny: Here we learn a lot about Claude Monet's former residence and the way of life.
 Rouen will be our next stop.
 We will be standing on the exact same place, where in 1431 Jeanne d'Arc was burned on the stake.
 On a lighter note, we will be visiting Notre Dame.
-In the little picturesque harbour town Honfleur we will find accommodation that night.
+In the little picturesque harbour town, Honfleur, we will find accommodation that night.